TetsuyaMurata/target-driven-navigation-based-on-transformer/README.md

 - **shortest_path_distance** a square matrix of shortest path distance (in number of steps) between pairwise locations, where `-1` means two states are unreachable from each other.

 ### Training or Evaluation
 to train or evaluate your network you need to use a json file as experiment.
 You can create a experiment file using the script `create_experiment.py`.
 One experiment file contains training set and evaluation set, reward function and network used.
 You can set these values using the script (``--help`` to see documentation).
-Experiment files can be found under EXPERIMENTS folder
+Experiment files can be found under model folder.
+Set experiment in `target_path.txt` file e.g.example:'./model/Transformer_word2vec/80scene/45deg/1layer/grid_memory/50cm/seed/32hist/61`
 - Train : `bash train_transformer.sh`
 - Eval : `bash eval_transformer.sh`